alizeed7/home_security_system/WeeklyUpdates/Week8/Hamdiata_Diakite_week8.md

 What did you accomplish this week?
 (Be specific)

 This past week I completed and presented my script for the end-end demo.
-I also met with me team in the library to prepare for the end-end dem0
+I also met with me team in the library to prepare for the end-end demo

 How do you feel about your progress? (brief, free-form reflection)